Picture Credit: Alison Howland (IFY Community)

 York is twinned with Munster in Germany and Dijon in France.

 There are many famous people associated with York.
-These include, Guy Fawkes, Ivar the Boneless (a Viking Chieftain), Benjamin Seebohm Rowntree (Choclatier and reformer), Joseph Rowntree (Choclatier and Philanthropist).
+These include Guy Fawkes, Ivar the Boneless (a Viking Chieftain), Benjamin Seebohm Rowntree (Chocolatier and reformer), Joseph Rowntree (Chocolatier and Philanthropist).

 Many actors and performers come from York, including Judi Dench and Frankie Howerd.
 Writers from York include W. H. Auden, Lawrence Sterne, and Justin Hill.